Ballymena: 21st century

-In March 2000, the actor Liam Neeson, a native of Ballymena, was offered the freedom of the borough by the council, which approved the action by a 12–9 vote.
-Neeson declined the award, citing tensions, and affirmed he was proud of his connection to the town.
-Ian Paisley was eventually made a freeman of Ballymena in December 2004 instead.
+In January 2013, the actor Liam Neeson, a native of Ballymena, received the freedom of the borough.
+Ian Paisley was made a freeman of Ballymena in December 2004.

 Ballymena is described by some observers as being at the heart of Northern Ireland's equivalent of the Bible Belt.
-It has a large Protestant majority.
+It has a Protestant majority.
 In the early 1990s the Democratic Unionist Party (DUP)-dominated town council banned a performance by the ELO Part II in the township, saying they would attract "the four Ds Drink, Drugs, Devil and Debauchery".
 The Council banned the screening of Brokeback Mountain (2005), starring Jake Gyllenhaal and Heath Ledger, as it featured a homosexual relationship.
 An impersonator of comic Roy 'Chubby' Brown was also banned.

 The majority of the town's Catholic population is situated around the Broughshane and Cushendall Road areas.
 Recently there has been tension in the Dunclug area of the town which now has a Catholic majority.
 These tensions have been associated with internment bonfires and the flying of republican flags; the town has tried to reduce tensions.

-Recreational drugs have been a major problem in the town, earning it the moniker "the drugs capital of the North".

 In 2011 it was revealed that Ballymena has the third-highest level of legal gun ownership in Northern Ireland.

 Ballymena competed for city status as part of the Platinum Jubilee Civic Honours.
 However, the bid was unsuccessful.

+In June 2025, Ballymena was the scene of an alleged attempted sexual assault by two 14-year-old boys which triggered heavy rioting that lasted for several days.
+The police alleged the riots were racially motivated.

 Economy

 Ballymena was traditionally a market town.
 The 1980s were a time of job losses in Ballymena as industry suffered and this reoccurred in the 2010s.

 Notable employers were Michelin in Broughshane, JTI Gallaher in Galgorm, and Wrightbus.

 In November 2012, the Patton Group, a major builder entered administration with the loss of 320 jobs.

-In October 2014, it was announced that JTI Gallagher's would be closing with a loss of 877 jobs.
+In October 2014, it was announced that JTI Gallaher's would be closing with a loss of 877 jobs.

 In November 2015, Michelin decided to close their Ballymena factory after 50 years, resulting in the loss of up to 850 jobs.

 Demographics

+2021 census

+On census day (21 March 2021) there were 31,205 people living in Ballymena.
+Of these: